Toronto’s Ultimate Family Destination

 Even if you are more limited for time than we were, come for the ferry ride.
 It doesn’t cost much ($7.50 per person) and the view is spectacular.
 Everyone should get a chance to see Toronto from the water at least once.
 It’s stunning!

 The Centreville, Centre Island, and Chelsea Beach area of the Toronto Islands are truly a Toronto treasure.
-Next summer, don’t miss your chance to visit one of this city’s best kept secrets!
+Next summer, don’t miss your chance to visit this ultimate family destination – one of this city’s best-kept secrets!

 Disclosure: Many thanks to Tracy, and the Chelsea Hotel Toronto, for facilitating our visit to Centre Island/Centreville in Toronto.
 All opinions are our own.